e-finance-frankfurt/server-user/user-manual/README.md

 #### 3.3.4&nbsp; Perform computations

-This is where you put your processing steps.
+This is where you put all of your processing steps.
 You may stay within the pandas universe and work on a `pd.DataFrame`, you may use [numpy](https://numpy.org/) to work on a `np.ndarray`, or you may choose virtually *any* other type of data structure (and there are plenty in Python).

 ```python
 df = ...
 ```

-While pandas, numpy, and other frameworks oftentimes provide highly optimized functionality that is implemented in lower-level programming languages (C, C++, ...), they will typically only be *single*-threaded and thereby be much slower than would be otherwise possible.
+While pandas, numpy, and other frameworks will oftentimes provide highly optimized functionality implemented in lower-level programming languages (C, C++, ...), they will typically only be *single*-threaded and thereby be much slower than would be otherwise possible.
 Should this apply to your project, we refer you to chapter 4.2 that is about multi-threaded compute.

-... refer to 4.2 Compute

-#### 3.3.5&nbsp; Monitor computations
+#### 3.3.5&nbsp; Monitor resource usage

+When running your code, it may make sense to monitor resource usage, check for bottlenecks, and perform sanity checks on intermediate results.

+...
+...
+...

 #### 3.3.6&nbsp; Save output data

+Most of the time, you will want to use pandas in order to write to a variety of file formats (`.csv`, `.json`, `.h5`, ...).

+...
+...
-... results
+...

 ## 4&nbsp; Optimized Python